-GOALS FY 2023 STATUS FY 2024 PROJECTED FY 2023 Finish a fire station master plan to determine the location of future fire stations.
-Then, work cooperation county to implement the changes as they become not considered. vely with Bulloch Ongoing Ongoing Develop and implement cost recovery strategies t district from material financial loss. o protect the fire Ongoing Ongoing 3.
+GOALS FY 2023 STATUS FY 2024 PROJECTED FY 2023 1.
+Finish a fire station master plan to determine the number and location of future fire stations.
+Then, work cooperatively with Bulloch County to implement the changes as they become needed.
+Ongoing Ongoing 2.
+Develop and implement cost recovery strategies to protect the fire district from material financial loss.
+Ongoing Ongoing 3.
 Maintain our ISO Class 2 Rating.
-4. Expand and/or fully utilize existing technology to efficiency of fire department operations. enhance the Ongoing Ongoing FY 2024 1.
+4. Expand and/or fully utilize existing technology to enhance the efficiency of fire department operations.
+Ongoing Ongoing FY 2024 1.
 Begin process to construct Fire Station 3.
 Started Competed 2.
-Begin the process to become nationally accredite Center for Public Safety Excellence (CPSE). d through the Delayed Delayed 3.
-Develop and implement recruitment and retention entry level positions. strategies for Ongoing Ongoing 4.
-Ensure that all Divisions within the department are technology to enhance efficient service delivery. e utilizing Ongoing Ongoing
+Begin the process to become nationally accredited through the Center for Public Safety Excellence (CPSE).
+Delayed Delayed 3.
+Develop and implement recruitment and retention strategies for entry level positions.
+Ongoing Ongoing Ensure that all Divisions within the department are utilizing technology to enhance efficient service delivery.
+Ongoing Ongoing